Lappudden - Ullånger

-A large mound of stones can be found on the summit of the close-by Ringråberget.
+About six kilometers towards Ullånger, a large mound of stones can be found on the summit of Ringråberget mountain.
 The boundary lines of six villages meet here and this also marks the border between the Nordingrå and Ullånger parishes.

 The section ends in Ullånger where you can find a wide selection of services.
 There is a grocery store, café, specialist shops and handicrafts.
 Ullånger is a hub for bus routes and there is free commuter parking here.
 You will also find Ullångers Hotell & Restaurang and Caesars Pizzeria & Restaurang, both of which offer meals and accommodation.
 During the summer, you can take a passenger boat from Ullånger to the island of Ulvön with Höga Kusten ferries.

 Looking for a more comfortable place to sleep the night during your hike?
 Or do you want to explore more on your hike?
 Here are some tips on local accommodations and sights along the section.